widelang/draft/README.md

 Wide doesn't now what Data Structure to use yet!

-So you can you the `...` Infinity itself as the initial value, and in both cases, you don't need to use `..` Extent because it's why the `..` was there before:
+So as cited in the Infinty Placeholder section, you can use `...` Infinity itself as the initial value , and in both cases, you don't need to use `..` Extent because it's why the `..` was there before:

 ```lua
 myList:List{string} = ...